 2pm Elders Speak:

-Stories of hardship and trauma told with warmth, wisdom and humanity.
-Richard Walley hosts a conversation with fellow Noongar Elders reflecting on their own lives and the lives of their ancestors
+Elders share stories of life, environment and resilience with warmth, wisdom and humanity.
+Carol Innes hosts a conversation with Noongar Elders reflecting on their own lives and the lives of their ancestors.

 3pm Perspectives on Country: